Background

 Stephen Lindsay emailed Dianna Nixon early in 2024 to say he’d started writing a musical.
 He then pitched the synopsis and style of the work to Dianna, and it sounded highly produceable, relevant, and very entertaining.

 Stephen was inspired to write this by the source material he’d read on the subject of Hornig, the guy who babysat the bomb, the night before the first atomic test.
 Stephen was inspired to write a musical HE would enjoy, with comps like Rocky Horror, Little Shop of Horrors, and Hairspray, genre musicals that draw on a golden age in pop and rock music.
-The musical is timely, following on from the massive hit in the cinemas in 2023 – Oppenheimer, and with the current conversations about nuclear power.
+The musical is timely, following on from the massive hit in the cinemas in 2023 – Oppenheimer, and with the current conversations about nuclear power, not to mention the proposed resumption of testing by the USA.

 Project Status